robenkleene/design-references/after-effects/tutorials/after-effects-abstract-shapes.md

 9. Under "Transform: Repeater 2", set "Position: 0.0, 100.0",
 10. Click the "Fill" color in the toolbar and select white `#FFFFFF`
 11. Add a "Polar Coordinates" effect, right-click the shape layer ("Shape Layer 1") and select "Effect > Distort > Polar Coordinates".
+12. With "Shape Layer 1" selected, select "Effect Controls" in the left sidebar.
+Set "Interpolation: `100%`", and "Type of Conversion: `Rect to Polar`".
+13. In "Repeater 1", set "Copies: `26`", and "Offset: `-13`"
+14. In "Repeater 2"